openshift/openshift-origin-design/designs/developer/4.6/HPA/index.md

 ## Description

 Horizontal pod autoscalers can be applied to workloads so that pods will scale up and down as needed so resources are not being wasting when waiting for peak resources.
-Horizontal pod autoscalers can only be applied to Deployment/Deployment Config workloads, not Knative services.
-A user can add, edit, and remove a horizontal pod autoscaler.

 ## Add a Horizontal Pod Autoscaler